JuliaAlgebra/MultivariateBases.jl/README.md

 based on the [MultivariatePolynomials](https://github.com/JuliaAlgebra/MultivariatePolynomials.jl) API.

 It defines the following basis:
-* `FixedPolynomialBasis`: A polynomial basis described by a list of polynomials.
+* `FixedBasis`: A polynomial basis described by a list of polynomials.
 * Monomial bases: `MonomialBasis` and `ScaledMonomialBasis`.
 * Orthogonal bases:
   - Hermite bases: `ProbabilistsHermiteBasis` and `PhysicistsHermiteBasis`.